 Number of Articles: Unlimited

-Customisation: Good degree of customisation; Detailed product descriptions can be added
+Customization: Good degree of customization; Detailed product descriptions can be added

 Effort: Substantial when setting up, very detailed information required to increase visibility